lyteword/chspurgeon-tod/volume-3/psalm-62.md

 **Verse 1.** *My soul is silent before God.* As if he had said: to me as a man God has put in subjection all his creatures; to me as a king he has subjected the whole of Judaea, the Philistines, the Moabites, Syrians, Idumeans, Ammonites, and other tribes; having taken me from the sheep cotes he has adorned me with a crown and sceptre now these thirty years, and extended my kingdom to the sea, and to the great river Euphrates; it is not without reason, then, that I subject myself to God alone in this affliction, wherein Absalom thirsts to crush me, especially since he reveals the deliverance prepared for me, and from him alone can I expect it. *Thomas Le Blanc—1669, in Psalmorum Davidicorum Analysis.*

 **Verse 1.** *Is silent.* The Hebrew word used is hymwd *dumijah,* that is, silent, resting, expecting, reflecting, solicitous, and observing.
-For, first, we ought to be subject to God as silent disciples before a master...Whatever God has allowed to happen to me, yet I will be silent before him, and from my heart admire, both enduring his strokes and receiving his teaching...
+For, first, we ought to be subject to God as silent disciples before a master...
+Whatever God has allowed to happen to me, yet I will be silent before him, and from my heart admire, both enduring his strokes and receiving his teaching...
 Secondly, we ought to be subject to God as creatures keeping quiet before their Creator...
 "Woe unto him that striveth with his Maker."
 Isa 45:9.
 Thirdly, we ought to be subject to God as clay in the hands of the potter, ready for the form into which he wishes *to fashion us...
 "As clay is in the potter's hand, so are ye in mine hand, O house of Israel."* Jer 18:6.
 Fourthly, we ought to be subject to God, as a maid servant to her master, observing his wish, even in the most menial affairs...
 Fifthly, we ought to be subject to God, as a wife to her husband (*sponsa sponso* ), who in her love is solicitous and careful to do whatever may be pleasing to him. *"My beloved is mine, and I am his."* Canticles 2:16.
 And, *"I am my beloved's."* Canticles 6:3. *Thomas Le Blanc.*

 **Verse 1.** After almost every quiet prayer and holy meditation in the divine presence, we have the consciousness that there was an ear which heard us, and a heart that received our sighs.
 The effect of a silent colloquy with God is so soothing!
 There was a time when I used greatly to wonder at these words of Luther:—